Inference for Low-rank Models without Estimating the Rank: Introduction

 Here $\mathcal{B}_1$ captures a shrinkage bias one often encounters from the initial estimator.
 Clearly, one needs to start by taking the true rank (or its consistent estimator), which however requires that the signal-to-noise ratio be sufficiently high.
 This assumption often breaks down in finite sample applications.
 In fact, the rank estimation is threatened by the presence of weak factors, raising severe concerns in applications.
 For instance, in financial applications it is often the case that the first eigenvalue is much larger than the remaining eigenvalues, so consistent rank estimators often identify only one factor, which however violates empirical practices in asset pricing.
 As another example in the forecast practice, empirical eigenvalues do not decay as fast as the theory requires, so it is often difficult to determine the cut-off value to separate ``spiked eigenvalues" from the remaining ones.

 A simple solution is to over-estimate the rank.
 To avoid the risk of under-estimating the rank, one can select a sufficiently large rank, and use it throughout the inference procedure.
 However, when the PCA-based debiasing methods are employed with the over-estimated rank, they fail to exclude the eigenvectors that are generated from and thus strongly correlated with the noise.
-In addition, the ``over-estimated" eigenvectors correspond to non-spiked eigenvalues, which are well known to be inconsistent in high dimensional settings \citep[e.g.,][]{johnstone2009consistency}.
-These issues are difficult to analyze and have been an open question for research.
+In addition, the over-estimated eigenvectors correspond to non-spiked eigenvalues, which are well known to be inconsistent in high dimensional settings \citep[e.g.,][]{johnstone2009consistency}.

 This paper makes a novel contribution to the low-rank inference literature by proposing a procedure robust to the rank over-estimation.
 In order to circumvent the aforementioned issues of the PCA-based method, we adopt a non-PCA based method, known as \textit{diversified projection} (DP) which was recently proposed by \cite{fan2022learning} in the pure factor model.
 Similar to the PCA, the DP is a dimension reduction method that projects the original high-dimensional space to a low-rank space.
 But it is much simpler than the PCA: it does not require calculating the eigenvalue/eigenvectors, so demands much weaker conditions on the eigen-structures of the low-rank matrix.
 We employ the DP to estimate a ``larger'' low-rank space, which is \textit{inconsistent} to the true singular vector spaces.
 Nevertheless, the simple structure of the DP enables us to characterize the over-estimated rank spaces relatively easily.
 Importantly, we do not require correctly specifying (or consistently estimating) the true rank of the underlying matrix.